 Instructions

-- When reduced down, add a few tablespoons of sugar.
+3. Once reduced down by two thirds, add a few tablespoons of sugar.
 Try it.
 Add more to taste.

 Len